 The traffic free Family Cycle Trail in the Forest of Dean is the perfect place to ride with family & friends and is directly accessed from Pedalabikeaway.
-This gentle cycle trail follows old mining railway routes through the forest, with opportunities to stop at viewpoints and learn about the historical heritage of the area as you explore.
+This gentle bike trail follows old railway lines with opportunities to stop at viewpoints to learn about the area’s historical heritage.
+You can shorten the trail with Hicksters Way Loop (approximately 4 miles)

 Need bike hire?
 We have that too, so you don’t need to transport your bikes for your holiday or day out!